schmich/scrapy-redis/README.rst

   ITEM_PIPELINES = [
       'scrapy_redis.pipelines.RedisPipeline',
   ]

+  # Enable the stats collector to store crawl stats in Redis.
+  # See additional configuration for the collector below (with default values).
+  # Stats are stored as a Redis hash on a per-crawl basis (i.e. one key per crawl).
+  STATS_CLASS = 'scrapy_redis.stats.RedisStatsCollector'

+  # How frequently to update the stats in Redis (in seconds).
+  # If set to 0, the stats will be set only once when the crawl completes.
+  STATS_UPDATE_INTERVAL = 0

+  # The scheme to use for naming the stats key in Redis.
+  # {spider} is the name of the spider; {id} is a randomly-generated UUID for the crawl.
+  # Example: dmoz:stats:80ff56f1-a922-49d6-8cb8-b76fb997b71b
+  STATS_KEY_PATTERN = '{spider}:stats:{id}'

+  # The expiration time to set on the Redis stats key (in seconds).
+  # If set to 0, no expiration will be set on the key.
+  STATS_KEY_EXPIRE = 0

+  # Whether or not to automatically add the machine's hostname to the collected stats.
+  # This can be useful when doing a distributed crawl and wanting to aggregate per-host stats.
+  # The hostname is set using socket.gethostname.
+  STATS_SET_HOSTNAME = False

   # Specify the host and port to use when connecting to Redis (optional).
   REDIS_HOST = 'localhost'